 consumption.
 Mold, rancidity, contaminants

-The grain included in pet food is not whole grain, but grains not considered fit for human consumption, the sweepings from farm silos.
+The grain included in a lot of commercial pet food is not whole grain, but grains not considered fit for human consumption, the sweepings from farm silos.
 It can include disinfectants, metals and fungus.
 Grains that are condemned for human consumption by the USDA due to chemical residue may legally be used, without limitation, in pet food.

 THE MEAT